-Ultra lightweight EBC Brakes X series floating front MC rotors since their introduction, have become one of the worlds best selling lightest and best performing discs available for all modern sport bikes, available from EBC Brakes distributors around the world.
+Ultra-lightweight EBC Brakes X series floating front MC rotors since their introduction has become one of the world’s best selling lightest and best-performing rotors available for all modern sportbikes, available from EBC Brakes distributors around the world.

 X Series Floating Rotor

 Both Floating MC rotors feature mill hard stainless steel high friction rotor blades for maximum brake effect and are the direct size for size replacements for OEM rotors.
 Both designs are also true fully floating units, offering more inside to outside float tolerance than any other rotor on the planet.